Personal, business, student and home loan options with a personal touch.

 Where does First Republic Bank fall short?

 - Good or excellent credit only.
-You’ll typically need a credit score of 700 or higher to qualify for a loan from this bank.
+You’ll typically need a credit score of 700 or higher to qualify for a loan from First Republic Bank.

 - High minimum loans.
-Personal and business loans start at $60,000, so it might not be the best source for small-dollar costs.
+Personal and business loans start at $60,000, so it’s not the best source for small or mid-sized expenses.

 - Not available nationwide.
-First Republic Bank operates branches in California, Connecticut, Florida, Massachusetts, New York and Oregon only.
+First Republic Bank only operates branches in California, Connecticut, Florida, Massachusetts, New York and Oregon.

-- Requires First Republic account.
+- Requires an account.
 While it’s not an unusual bank requirement, you’ll need to open a checking account with First Republic Bank to be eligible for a loan.
 Rates on its business and personal loans partially depend on your banking relationship.

 Compare more loan providers